nmradcc/DCC_tester/README.md

 ### Installation

-This repository uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to bring in dependent components.

-Note: If you download the ZIP file provided by GitHub UI, you will not get the contents of the submodules.
-(The ZIP file is also not a valid Git repository)

 To clone using HTTPS:
 ```
-git clone --recursive https://github.com/nmradcc/DCC_tester.git ./DCC_tester
+git clone https://github.com/nmradcc/DCC_tester.git ./DCC_tester
 cd ./DCC_tester
 ```
-After cloning it is important to initialy generate the dependent driver code before building. (these driver directories are not archived by default!)
+After cloning it is important to initialy generate the dependent project driver code before building. (these driver directories are not archived by default!)
 Generate the code by launching the STM32CubeMX utility, open the DCC_testor.ioc file and press the GENERATE CODE button.

 After code generation you can launch VSC and build.

 NOTE: The code is NOT buildable or runable after cloning!
 You must do an initial GENERATE CODE with the CubeMX utility!
+You can also do the generate code step from the command line by using the Windows PowerShell generate_project.ps1 script.

 ### Build